 Alicanto also has an iOS App and an Andriod App that can be used to access the Alicanto sites, save content locally and get push notifications of new content and meetings.

-See our latest site Alicanto Clinical Trials that allows you to search for trials worldwide, subscribe to updates to trials by trial name or condition.
+See our latest site Alicanto Clinical Trials which allows you to search for trials worldwide and subscribe to updates to trials by trial name or condition.